-Problems with energy supply have been a major concern of the government and international financial institutions.
+Problems with energy supply have been a major concern of the Cameroonian government and international financial institutions.
 The IMF and the World Bank, in particular, feel that the lack of a dependable supply of energy has limited FDI, so they are pushing stakeholders in the sector to improve capacity as quickly as possible.
+U.S.-owned power provider AES Sonel has announced plans for substantial investments to improve and expand its power production.